stiles/data/la-city-homeless-buffer-maps/README.md

 ## Data sources for locations

-Both raw and processed data for this project is available in this repo.
+Both raw and processed data for this project are available in this repo.

 Some of these data sets — schools, for example — represent complete lists of properties.
 Others, such as those collected by Los Angeles County GIS officials for homeless shelters and child care centers, are compiled from official sources for private and government-related facilities, but they are not complete lists.